Alzheimer’s Breakthroughs You Must Know Right Now! | Dr. Oz | S9 | Ep 10 | Full Episode

 So when they finally did take her back to surgery, the only way that she finally went back to surgery is we finally had to go over the staff's head at the hospital and wake up the head of OB at home to go over their head to get it authorized for her to go back to surgery.

-And the doctor, last thing the doctor told me before he rolled her into the operating room for the second surgery, he said, well, I'm just going to go back into the same incision that I made for the c-section to find out what's going on, and I'm going to fix it.
+And the doctor, last thing the doctor told me before he rolled her into the operating room for the second surgery, I said, I'm just going to go back into the same incision that I made for the C-section to find out what's going on, and I'm going to fix it.

 She'll be back in 15 minutes.